For questions or information, please contact:

 Any credit you earn from the AP exams is automatically posted to your academic record upon receipt of your AP test scores.
-If you do not see any credit on your record yet you know you had your AP scores sent and you know you scored high enough to earn credit, it could be that there was a problem matching your AP information with your Illinois information.
+If you do not see any credit on your record, yet you know you had your AP scores sent and you know you scored high enough to earn credit, there was probably a problem matching your AP information with your Illinois information.
 Typical problems are apostrophes in a name (e.g., "O'Brien"), different spellings of a name (e.g., "Li Wei" vs. "Liwei") or variations of the same name (e.g., "Elizabeth" vs. "Beth").
 You will need to contact the Office of Undergraduate Admissions at 217-333-0302 to resolve the discrepancy.
 Please be ready to provide them with your UIN.

 Sometimes your AP test results will give you a higher course placement than your placement test results.
 If test results from your AP exam and your placement exam generate conflicting placement messages, you may follow the higher placement message.
 Please discuss your options with your academic advisor.

 Illinois recognizes the value of the AP Program.
 Nevertheless, you should be aware that there are times when it is in your best interest to decline the test-based credit and take the actual course that corresponds to the AP credit.
 The course might better prepare you for the rigors of the next course in the sequence or might be required by a future graduate school.
 Consult with your academic advisor, as this decision will often depend on your academic goals.

-Questions should be emailed to email@example.com or you may call (217) 244-4437 during normal business hours.
+Questions can be emailed to email@example.com or you may call (217) 244-4437 during normal business hours.